 Level of Difficulty: This cake is fairly easy to make.
 I'd say that making the caramel at the beginning can be a little tricky, as well as removing the cake from the pan.
 I've got tips below in the recipe for both of these steps, which should make everything else a breeze!
 Final verdict: medium level of difficulty for this upside-down cake.

 Key ingredients and why we use them

 - Apples: Apples are the star of this recipe.
 The best apples to bake with are firm enough to hold their shape during the baking process.
-I like to mix a few varieties of apples when I'm baking for an added flavor profile.
-Some of my favorites incude Fuji, Gala, Granny Smith, Cortland, and Honey Gold.
+I like to mix a few varieties of apples when I'm baking for added flavor profiles.
+Fuji and gala apples have some subtle differences and pair well together in this recipe.

 - Dark Brown Sugar: Feel free to use dark or light brown sugar in this recipe.
-The brown sugar in the topping caramalizes with the apples while cake is in the oven for a deliciously ooey-gooey consistency.
+The brown sugar in the topping caramelizes with the apples while the cake is in the oven for a deliciously ooey-gooey consistency.
 If you think your brown sugar might be bad, use these tips to check and return it to a soft texture.

 Frequently asked questions

 Picking the best apple for baking is a bit of a personal choice.
 I think the most important component is finding an apple that is firm enough to hold its shape because no one likes mushy apple desserts… ugh.
 Ideally, you want an apple with a mix of tartness and sweetness.
 All of this being said, conventional wisdom often recommends Jonagold, Granny Smith, Fuji, and Honey Crisp for baking.

 Vietnamese or Saigon cinnamon has a very strong and complex flavor profile.
 Typically, you should halve the amount of cinnamon in a recipe if you are using Vietnamese cinnamon.
 However, if you like its potent flavor profile, feel free to use it in equal measure.